How to Dispose of Electronics in New York City (NYC)?

 SAFE Disposal Events

-Check the NYC Department of Sanitation website for upcoming event dates and locations to participate in a SAFE Disposal Event.
+Check the NYC Department of Sanitation website for upcoming SAFE Disposal Event dates and locations.
 These events are typically scheduled in the spring and fall.
 Before heading to the event, securely pack your electronics and hazardous waste, ensuring all items are intact and leak-free.

 Once you’re ready, simply drive or walk to the designated drop-off site, where event staff will collect your items quickly and free of charge.
-Remember that these events are open to NYC residents only, so be sure to bring proof of residency, such as a driver’s license or utility bill.
+Remember that these events are open only to NYC residents, so be sure to bring proof of residency, such as a driver’s license or a utility bill.
 It is also important to note that businesses are prohibited from using these events and must arrange for commercial recycling services instead.

 Local Drop-Off Locations